microsoft/win32-app-isolation/docs/packaging/msix-packaging-tool.md

 ## Overview

 This page will cover everything needed to package an existing MSIX or win32 application into Isolated Win32 App.
-This will be done through the [MSIX Packaging Tool](https://learn.microsoft.com/en-us/windows/msix/packaging-tool/tool-overview)
+This will be done through the MSIX Packaging Tool (MPT). **Note** that the version of MPT that supports Win32 App Isolation is v1.2023.517.0, available in the release assets of this project.
+The [store version of MPT](https://learn.microsoft.com/en-us/windows/msix/packaging-tool/tool-overview) is **outdated** for the purposes of the Win32 App Isolation feature.

 ## Win32 -> MSIX <a name="Win32"></a>